Ways To Maximize Your Results At A Bridal Show

 It’s a serious investment on many different levels.
 From the cost of the show, to marketing materials, production costs, to lead follow-up—there’s a lot!
 Regardless, bridal shows can be a lucrative investment.
-One booking could pay for itself.
+One booking could cover the cost of participating.
 As another bonus, you get to be front and center to many brides all at one time.
 However, before you go investing in this opportunity, let’s see if you’re truly ready to be a vendor at a bridal show.

 Have you done your research?

 Not all bridal shows are created equal.
 You need to do your research and ask questions before committing to a show.
 First things first, you want to know how long the show has been going on.
 As you can probably guess, the more established a bridal show, the better the turnout will be.
 The next question you want to ask is how many attendees they are expecting.
 Obviously, the more, the better.
 How long is the event?
-How long do you have to set up and break down?
+How much time will you have to set up and break down?
 Most shows will let you set up the night before.

 And lastly, you want to know how they have marketed the event.
 This is a critical question.
 Did they use billboards, email marketing, or social media?
 Remember that everything is negotiable and if something sounds off, you can always ask for a lower price.
 Also, sometimes shows will let you share a space with another vendor, so be sure to ask about that too.

 Are you prepared?

 Just because you have a wedding planner company doesn’t necessarily mean you are ready to do a bridal show.
 There’s a lot of prep work involved that goes beyond what’s needed for the show itself.
 Is your website up to date and awe-inspiring?
 Do you have sales skills to book brides?
 Do you have a good vendor network in place?
 Are your recent testimonials proof of your amazing skill?
 Have you been posting regularly on social media?